 Academic Standing Committee.
 In the event of dismissal, the student will have the option of (1) accepting the Chair of the Academic Standing Committee’s decision, or (2) requesting a hearing before the Academic Standing Committee.
 The request for a hearing must be presented in writing to the Chair of the Academic Standing Committee within five business days of receipt for the Chair of the Academic Standing Committee’s decision.
 The Academic Standing Committee’s decision is final.

-Note: If the School Dean is serving as the Chair of the Academic Standing Committee and initiates an integrity violation, then the Associate Provost for Academic and Faculty Affairs will participate in the processes, as described, in replace of the Chair of the Academic Standing Committee.
+Note: If the School Dean is serving as the Chair of the Academic Standing Committee and initiates an integrity violation, then the Provost for Academic or Associate Provost for Student Learning will participate in the processes, as described, in replace of the Chair of the Academic Standing Committee.

 All forms of dishonesty in academic matters are violations of the Standards of Academic Integrity and are the concern of the Academic Review Committee.
 Inappropriate actions – for example, lying to College officials or forgery of an advisor’s signature – are violations equivalent to cheating and plagiarism in course work.
 Such dishonesty will be dealt with following the general procedures set forth above.
 Cases are reviewed individually and according to the circumstances of the violation; possible penalties include suspension or dismissal from the College.

 Grades are considered to be official at the time they are submitted by the faculty.
 Questions concerning grades must be called to the attention of the instructor immediately after the official grade report is received.
 Formal grade appeals must be submitted within 30 working days of the date on which the grade was issued from the Office of Registration and Records.
 An exception to the 30-day time limit requires formal petition to and approval of the Academic Standing Committee.